Together Beyond COVID-19

 To get answers to your COVID-19 questions, why not #AskTheExperts at PharmaLex?

 COVID-19 is evolving daily and represents an enormous challenge to public health, society and organizations seeking to maintain business operations.
 It is therefore imperative that we are able to react quickly and effectively.
-As a company we are closely monitoring the situation and have set-up a taskforce to recommend and communicate how we can take consistent approaches together to support our clients, protect our employees and our business during this pandemic.
+As a company we have set-up a taskforce to recommend and communicate how we can take consistent approaches together to support our clients, protect our employees and our business during this pandemic.
 We see this as an opportunity to learn, grow, innovate and increase in flexibility.
 This is beyond corporate social responsibility, it’s way more – both as healthcare professionals and individuals.
 Our combined expertise can really make a difference and we are committed to going above and beyond to fight this as an industry.

 “Getting a slower response from regulators?”